 The standard approach to detecting prostate cancer symptoms is a screening that includes a digital rectal exam (DRE) and a PSA (prostate-specific antigen) blood test.
 The American Cancer Society recommends that doctors offer male patients annual screenings beginning at age 50, or at 45 for men at higher risk for prostate cancer.

-As a community service, CentraState offers free prostate cancer screenings throughout the year.
+As a community service, CentraState offers prostate cancer screenings throughout the year.
 Check our health screening calendar for any upcoming events.